willGraham01/PiranhasHalfyord/characters/milena-kamonas.md

 ## Relations

 - Shufharz: Shufharz and Kamonas are as close to friends as their relative occupations will allow.
 There is a deep, mutual respect between the two of them, even if they might have their disagreements.
 - Faire: Kamonas does not have such a negative opinion of Faire as the other council members and Shufharz, but only because she has experience dealing with people of his ilk in the past.
 She has identified him as largely incompetent, but nonetheless puts up with him due to the ramifications their falling out would have with the Ordo Magicae.
+Kamonas is usually the only person at council meetings who does not show any outward signs of annoyance at Faire - not that he is able to pick up on these signs from anyone else.

 ## Plot Relevant Knowledge